aleph2c/miros/doc/i_mongol_example.rst

   rx.stop_consuming()  # kills consuming task
   rx.start_consuming() # launches a consuming task with same custom_rx_callback

+Let's consider the above code listing.

-First we import our required packages.
+First we import our required packages (lines 1-3).
 Then on lines 5-6 we create a callback function.
 We will want to register this callback function with the underlying framework, see line 14.
 This callback function will be called if, and only if, a message is received by RabbitMq that has the correct topic routing key.
 This routing key is specified on line 12, where we construct the mesh receiver object, rx.

 The comments on lines 8 and 9 describe some routing key specifics.
-We see that for the code on lines 9-11, the routing key will be ``192.168.0.103.archer.mary``.
+We see that for the code on lines 10-12, the routing key will be ``192.168.0.103.archer.mary``.
 So like the transmitter API, the receiver API pre-pends an IP address to its routing key.